xStarbound/xStarbound/README.md

 <summary>🪦 <b>Unmaintained retail mods fixed by xSBCompat</b> </summary>

-xSBCompat also fixes minor script typos and goofs that throw off xStarbound's Lua/Pluto interpreter in the following three retail mods, all abandoned or no longer updated by their creators.
+xSBCompat fixes minor script typos and goofs that throw off xStarbound's Lua/Pluto interpreter in the following three retail mods, all abandoned or no longer updated by their creators.

 - [Nodachi](https://steamcommunity.com/sharedfiles/filedetails/?id=2995409356).
 - [NPC Mechs](https://steamcommunity.com/sharedfiles/filedetails/?id=1788644520).
 - [The Bookstore](https://steamcommunity.com/sharedfiles/filedetails/?id=1108897518).

+xSBCompat also fixes bugs in the following retail mods that are unrelated to xStarbound compatibility:

+- [More Planet Info](https://steamcommunity.com/sharedfiles/filedetails/?id=1117007107) and some of its reuploads and derivatives.

 </details>